dthigpen/dtcraft-datapacks/call-stack/README.md

 ### Function Return Values
 Return data from a function by setting the storage `call_stack: this.return`.
 This value will be copied into caller functions scope at `call_stack: call.return`.

-## Installation

-1. Use Latern Load to load this datapack by adding `call_stack:load` before your datapack's load function.